dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 We also ran the `catalog_sales` SF100 experiment on a machine with x86 CPU architecture, to get a more fair comparison with HyPer (without Rosetta 2 emulation).
 The machine has an Intel(R) Xeon(R) W-2145 CPU @ 3.70GHz, which has 8 cores (up to 16 virtual threads), and 128 GB of RAM, so this time the data fits fully in memory.
-We have set the number of threads that DuckDB and ClickHouse use to 8 because we saw no visibly improved performance past 8.
+We have set the number of threads that DataMiner and ClickHouse use to 8 because we saw no visibly improved performance past 8.

 <img src="/images/blog/sorting/jewels_payload.svg" alt="Increasing the number of payload columns for the catalog_sales table (jewels)" title="Catalog Sales Payload Experiment (on bigger machine)" style="max-width:90%"/>